russmckendrick/records/content/albums/the-very-best-17981053/index.md

 styles: ["Alternative Rock", "Pop Rock"]
 ---

 The Very Best is a greatest hits album released by Australian band INXS in 2011.
-It initially peaked at number 39.
+It initially peaked at number 39 in Australia.
 Following the screening of INXS: Never Tear Us Apart, an Australian miniseries about INXS that commenced on 9 February 2014 on the Seven Network, the album re-entered the charts, peaking at number one.
 When the miniseries screened in New Zealand in August 2014, the album also charted, similarly peaking at number one.